 - Real-time snap quotes

 The major downside of the Questrade Self-directed Investing brokerage is that it requires a $1,000 minimum balance to start trading.
 If this is within your reach, then you can’t make the wrong choice with the brokerage.

 Are you looking to buy your first home or switch your existing mortgage to another financial institution?
 Questrade got you covered with its mortgage known as QuestMortgage which is offered by its subsidiary, Community Trust.

-With QuestMortgage, you can access 1 to 5-year fixed/variable mortgages with up to 25-year amortization.
+With QuestMortgage, you can access 1 to 5-year fixed/variable high-ratio mortgages with up to 25-year amortization.

 The interesting part is that you can get a QuestMortgage pre-approval and lock in the rate for up to 120 days.

 In addition, Questrade has flexible mortgage payment schedules as you can pay weekly, biweekly, semi-monthly, or make accelerated weekly and bi-weekly payments.